 Some types of wall insulation can also lengthen the lifespan of your house by preventing mold growth.
 Effective wall insulation is seen as a sign of a well-built home and also increases its resale value.

-Exposed Exterior Cavities:
+Insulating Exposed Exterior Cavities:

 If you are in the process of building your home, chances are your exterior wall cavities are exposed.
 If that is the case, here are some available options for insulating your exterior walls:

 - Batt and Roll Insulation: Batt and roll insulation, otherwise known as blanket insulation, comes in various materials, including fiberglass, mineral wool, sheep’s wool, etc. Fiberglass is the most used material, and a 3.5-inch-thick blanket offers an impressive R-value of 11.
-Batts and rolls are available in pre-cut sizes and hence are well-suited for a DIY wall insulation project.
+Batts and rolls are available in pre-cut sizes and, hence, are well-suited for a DIY wall insulation project.

 - Concrete Block Insulation: Concrete blocks used to build homes are insulated by filling the core or coating the exterior with insulation.